KQM-git/TCL/characters/pyro/amber.md

 * Multiple Baron Bunnies can be spawned without C4 when utilizing cooldown reduction effects.
 * **Baron Bunny**'s duration starts when it lands, not when the Skill is casted.
 * If **Baron Bunny** doesn't land on the ground within 10s of being casted, it disappears.
+* **Baron Bunny** can take collision damage from characters and from falling.
+Collision damage can occur from dashing into the bunny or plunging into it.
 {% endtab %}

 {% tab title="Fiery Rain" %}